customerio/customerio-android/README.md

 # Initialize the SDK

-Before you can use the Customer.io SDK, you need to initialize it. `CustomerIO` is a singleton: you'll create it once and re-use it across your application.
+Before you can use the Customer.io SDK, you need to initialize it. `CustomerIO` is a singleton: once created it will be re-used, until you decide to reconfigure and recreate the instance.

 ```kotlin
 class App : Application() {